boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/column-chart.md

 #### Show Tooltip

-This option allows you to toggle the visibility of tooltip in chart.
+This option enables you to toggle the visibility of the tooltip in the chart.

 ![General settings](/static/assets/visualizing-data/visualization-widgets/images/column-chart/tooltip.png)

 #### Chart type and axis

 Click the `Change` button to open the `Chart Type and Axis Settings` dialog.

 ![Change type and axis settings dialog](/static/assets/visualizing-data/visualization-widgets/images/column-chart/chart-type-and-axis.png)

-**Chart Type**: This allows you to switch the widget view from current chart type to another convertible chart type.
+**Chart Type**: This allows you to switch the widget view from the current chart type to another convertible chart type.

-**Secondary Axis**: By default, the configured field is plotted as the primary axis, if you enable this option, the selected field will be plotted as the secondary axis.
+**Secondary Axis**: By default, the configured field is plotted as the primary axis.
+If you enable this option, the selected field will be plotted as the secondary axis.

 ![Secondry axis in chart](/static/assets/visualizing-data/visualization-widgets/images/column-chart/secondary-axis.png)